CrayLabs/SmartSim/doc/sr_cpp_walkthrough.rst

 ======

 The following example shows how to store and use a DL model in the database with the C++ Client.
-The model stores as a file in the ``../../../common/mnist_data/`` path relative to the compiled executable.
+The model is stored as a file in the ``../../../common/mnist_data/`` path relative to the compiled executable.
 Note that this example also sets and executes a preprocessing script.